daveabrock/daveabrock/README.md

 By day, I help development teams work with Azure.
 By night, I enjoy writing, speaking, and hacking on various projects in the .NET, C#, and Azure areas.

 At my site, [daveabrock.com](https://daveabrock.com), I write a lot about .NET and all the things I am trying to learn.
+I'm driven by the mindset that *if you aren't learning, you aren't growing*.

 My favorite posts include: